jimy-byerley/numcy/proposal.md

 ## class readonly

-the a proxy on the `array` class, but with only the read abilities, to inplace or setitem operations.
+this is a proxy on the `array` class, but with only the read abilities, no inplace or setitem operations.
 It only integrates a ref on a normal array.